Training Teachers of Students with Visual Impairments and Orientation & Mobility Specialists

-The courses described here will contribute to certification as a VI professional; either as a Teacher of students with visual impairments (TVI) or an orientation and mobility (O&M) specialist.
+The courses described here will contribute to certification as a VI professional; either as a teacher of students with visual impairments (TVI) or an orientation and mobility (O&M) specialist.
 The courses will not provide all of the requirements for a master’s degree in either of those areas, but those at the graduate level can apply towards a master’s degree.

-If you are considering a master’s degree, even if you are not sure, you should talk to the advisor at the university of your choise as soon as possible.
+If you are considering a master’s degree, even if you are not sure, you should talk to the advisor at the university of your choice as soon as possible.
 This information may affect how you complete the application procedures.

 Please note the grant provides support for certification courses.
 Students seeking a master’s degree will need to self-pay or seek funding elsewhere.

 What are the acceptance criteria?

 The goal of this program is to train and employ VI professionals to work with students with visual impairments.
 Therefore, in order to be accepted, you will have to make a commitment to work with children with visual impairments in Texas.